FAQ & Terms

 Q • What is the ticket price?

-A • Each performance slot has a ticket price of at least $20.
+A • Each performance slot has a minimum ticket price of $20, or $25 for musicals.
 If an artist would like to increase their ticket price, we can increase that amount for their show.
 Whatever the admission price is for the piece, the audience member sees all the short pieces in that slot for that one admission price.

 Q • Do I need to credit Emerging Artists Theatre in future productions?